magicaks/magicaks/setup.md

     You will need to provide the managed identity `MSI_RESOURCE_ID` as a variable to Terraform when creating the cluster.

-3. Verify that the Terraform backend values match your storage account in [./2-provision-aks/main.tf](2-provision-aks/main.tf).
-4. Fill out the Terraform parameters in [2-provision-aks/terraform.tfvars.tmpl](2-provision-aks/terraform.tfvars.tmpl) and save it without the `.tmpl` filename postfix.
+3. Fill out the Terraform parameters in [2-provision-aks/terraform.tfvars.tmpl](2-provision-aks/terraform.tfvars.tmpl) and save it without the `.tmpl` filename postfix.
-5. Provision the cluster:
+4. Provision the cluster:

     ```bash
     terraform init